Bose QuietComfort Ultra Headphones vs Sony WH-1000XM5: which is better?

 Call quality has improved with the Ultra Headphones.
 That's thanks to more advanced microphones in a beamform array that reduces the impact of external noise.
 Each earpiece has five microphones, up from four in their predecessors, the NC 700.

-But for the XM5's noise cancelling, Sony has gone all out.
+For the XM5's noise cancelling, Sony has also gone all out.
 Sony might not have quite the prestige of Bose in this area, but its recent ANC pairs have consistently ranked among the best headphones we've tested.
 And the XM5 are no different.

 The Integrated Processor V1 is put on noise cancelling duties, and like the Bose, the XM5 automatically optimise the noise cancelling as you move through different environments.
 It's very effective.
 They're among the best in class in terms of isolating us from constant train noises, and they're superb at silencing conversations you don't want to be subjected to.
 They're not quite as excellent at dealing with less consistent noises like traffic, but overall they're still very successful.

-However, the Bose have the edge in this area.
+However, we do think the Bose have the edge where noise cancelling is concerned.
 During testing, we found they dramatically reduced background rumbles while out walking, and the sound of the London Underground during our daily commute.
 Interestingly, one of the same quirks we experienced with the QuietComfort Ultra Earbuds rears its head again with these over-ears.
-During testing it happened on a train journey when the clunk of the doors closing together was emphasised instead of being subdued.
+While testing them on train journey, the clunk of the doors closing together was actually emphasised instead of being subdued.

-But when it comes to call quality, we prefer the XM5.
-Our voices sounded slightly clearer when taking calls, and the Sonys do a better job of cancelling out background noise while having a conversation.
+When it comes to call quality, though, we prefer the XM5.
+Our voices sounded slightly clearer when taking calls, and we think the Sonys do a better job of cancelling out background noise while having a conversation.

 ** Winner: Bose QuietComfort Ultra Headphones **